amysw13/Remote_sensing_GIS_coral_bleaching/README.md

 **Note: You will need to justify your selection of date range (calendar year, year centred on bleaching event, month, etc.).**

-### Data analyses
+### Data analyses recommendations

 **Part A**

-Load both maps into your software of choice (a partial R script is provided on github, but you are free to use the GIS software of your choice).
+-   Load both datasets into your software of choice (a partial R script is provided on github, but you are free to use the GIS software of your choice).

-Calculate the difference between the 10-year temperature average and the mean temperature for the year of the mass-bleaching event.
+-   Calculate the difference between the 10-year temperature average (or time-frame you have downloaded) and the mean temperature for the year of the mass-bleaching event.

-Explore your data.
-Now go to “Mapping\_temperature\_anomalies.R” within Rproj (downloaded from GitHub repository) to find out how to map mean temperature deviation from long-term climactic averages.
+-   Explore your data:

-What is the range of temperature anomalies?
+    -   What is the range of temperature anomalies?
 Note the data contains freshwater systems that can have a far larger temperature anomaly than marine system.
 If needed, select the relevant data.

-Plot (map) the resulting difference, highlighting the location of the mass bleaching event(s).
+-   Plot (map) the resulting difference, highlighting the location of the mass bleaching event(s).
 With positive and negative cell values in a map, a two colour gradient can better highlight differences than a single colour gradient covering the whole range.
-This is often encoded as blue for negative and red for positive.
+This is often encoded as blue for negative and red for positive, but you may want to consider colour palettes that accomodate for colour-blindness.
 Steps for data analysis are provided in the “Part\_A\_map\_difference.R” R script file.

-Additional challenges (not assessed):
+*Additional challenges (not assessed):*

 • Add to the map the distribution of coral reefs.